Remote Data Wipe:

 What’s In It?

+Read about methods of remote data wiping: standard functions of operating systems (Android, Windows) and third-party apps.
 The ability to remotely wipe information stored on a mobile device such as a smartphone or a tablet becomes increasingly important the more personal information is stored on the device.
 Since the early days of high-tech, city legends had it that hackers could penetrate a computer and mess up (or destroy) information.

 Today’s gadgets are infinitely more complex than those early computers.
 Unlike old computers, today’s smartphones, tablets and transformers have nearly 100% connectivity, being part of the global network almost all the time.

 With high technology spreading to every household and city legends demystified, there are now less concerns about a malicious person deleting the data.
 There are more people concerned with their personal information getting in the hands of a stranger should their mobile device get lost or stolen.
 So today everyone can be a hacker wiping their mobile device clean with a push of a button miles away.Contents:

 - Erasing User Data Remotely: BlackBerry.

 Historically, BlackBerry was the first platform offering its users (mostly corporate) the ability to erase information from their phones if the device got lost or stolen.
 Information could be wiped if the device falls in the wrong hands and the new “owner” entered the PIN code incorrectly several times in a row.
 In addition, the data could be erased by the command from a remote server.
 Being parts of BlackBerry’s overall security strategy, these measures were partly accountable for the BlackBerry being the first (and only) mobile device the US president was allowed to carry.

 Today, BlackBerry is not all that popular.
 However, its competitors learned.
 Today, Android offers means to destroy user data remotely over the Internet with a push of a button.
 Let’s see how this looks like.